-You can survive a high-rise fire if you know what to do.
-Before a fire occurs, you must have an escape plan and you must practice your escape.
-If a fire occurs, the most important thing to do is sound the alarm and get out!
+Anyone can survive a high-rise fire when they know what to do.
+Before a fire occurs, have an escape plan and practice the escape.
+If a fire occurs, the most important thing to do is sound the alarm and get out.

-You can prevent fires from occurring if you practice simple fire safety actions.
+Prevent fires from occurring by practicing simple fire safety actions.

 - Know the location of exits.

 - Recognize the sound of the fire alarm.